MichaelCurrin/dev-cheatsheets/cheatsheets/data/yaml/strings.md

 ## Block scalars

-A block scalar is similar to a string.
-The value starts on its own line, indented.
-The value is escaped, so you can use quotes and symbols easily without having to escape them.
+A block scalar is a variation of a string.

+As an advantage over a plain scalar string, the value gets escaped, so you can use quotes and symbols easily without having to escape them.

 They are especially useful for multi-line strings, but also work fine for single-line strings.

+The value starts on its own line.
+All lines of the value must be indented - usually by 2 spaces, but this is inferred so you can actually indent by another count.

 Single line: